thelmuth/double-elimination/README.md

 ### SVG bracket diagram

-At any match prompt, type `svg` to save an SVG bracket diagram alongside your save file (same path with `.svg` extension).
+An SVG bracket diagram is saved automatically after every match alongside your save file (same path with `.svg` extension).
 The diagram shows:

 - **Winner's Bracket** on top, **Loser's Bracket** below, both progressing left to right
 - **Grand Finals** connecting both brackets on the right
 - Each match box shows seed + one player CSV field (defaults to the first column)
-- Color-coded rows: green = winner, red = loser, gray = TBD/BYE
+- Color-coded rows: green = winner, red = loser, gray = TBD/routing info
 - Scales to tournaments of any size

 ## Running Tests